 Professional Military Education (PME) has been a hot topic in Australian Army circles of late.
 As an organisation we are aiming to formalise PME to sharpen our cognitive edge, however in the past our professional development pursuits have largely been orientated towards practical training, with an unintended consequence of perhaps diluting the value of education itself.

-This article by Gregory D. Foster (or click image above) via the United States Air Education and Training Command Air University states that strategic thinkers must be broadly educated, not narrowly trained.
+The article, 'Research, Writing, and the Mind of the Strategist' by Gregory D. Foster states that strategic thinkers must be broadly educated, not narrowly trained.
 It further suggests that the measure of education is not simply the level of formal schooling, but rather in the degree of open-mindedness and active mental engagement that it produces.
 The article will almost certainly challenge your thinking in certain areas, especially for those of us who have served in the military for over 10 years and suffer from a degree of institutionalisation.
 The author suggests that the military does not prepare us well to write or to carry out research.
-He indicates that we perceive ourselves as real-world decision makers who take action, not scholars who simply ponder, and that we rely too heavily on experience which arms us with conviction and credibility ... but rarely additional wisdom.
+He indicates that we perceive ourselves as real-world decision makers who take action, not scholars who simply ponder, and that we rely too heavily on experience which arms us with conviction and credibility... but rarely additional wisdom.